FudanMPL/Garnet/README.md

 #### (2) Convert-A2B

-To verify the efficiency of the protocol Convert-A2B with vector of size n (such as 10), run the following codes
+To evaluate the efficiency of the protocol Convert-A2B with vector of size n (such as 10), execute these commands sequentially:

 ```
 python3 ./compile.py -R 128 test-conversion-with-a2b 10